These smart buildings feature the latest technology to help reduce energy usage and more.

 The design also features occupancy sensors and improved smart controls.
 Gayley and his team replaced the CAV (Constant Air Volume) boxes with VAV (Variable Air Volume) boxes to help decrease energy usage as well.
 VAV systems fluctuate the airflow at a constant temperature—this method is more energy efficient than CAV systems, which supply a constant airflow at variable temperatures.

 The Vancouver House will incorporate a range of smart building technologies.
-Bjarke Ingels Group (BIG) designed this ambitious project to be one of the most technologically advanced high-rise residential buildings in the world.
+Bjarke Ingels Group (BIG) in collaboration with DIALOG designed this ambitious project to be one of the most technologically advanced high-rise residential buildings in the world.
 Projected to be finished in 2019, this 52-story structure will save big on energy with highly efficient LED lighting, occupancy sensors, daylighting controls, and radiant ceiling heating and cooling.

 Reclaiming a site beneath the busy Granville bridge, Vancouver House will be an animated urban village, with mixed-use spaces that overlook the public plazas and paths.
 The tower will be 80% residential, 10% workspaces, and 10% retail.
 “This is not just a building, but the start of a new neighborhood,” says BIG Partner Thomas Christoffersen, adding that the three buildings that make up Vancouver House, along with the Granville bridge, combine to form a lively district, perfect for a variety of events.